govau/digitalmarketplace/subscribers/slack/README.md

 # Slack Notifier

-This small application is used for polling an AWS SQS queue for sending slack notifications.
+This small application is used for polling an AWS SQS queue to send slack notifications.

 ## Environment Variables